How Digital Self-Service Affects Emotions: The Secret to Happy Users

 Customers value usefulness over pleasantness

-This needs clearing up right off the bat: if your interaction, product, processes are not solving a customer problem, then they won’t last long no matter how pleasant they are.
+This needs clearing up right off the bat: if your interaction, product, processes are not solving a customer problem, they won’t last long no matter how pleasant they are.

 Chatbots futureSource